megalithic/dotfiles/hammerspoon/README.md

   * Manual window placement and sizing.
 Bound to `cmd+ctrl+j/k/l/h`.

 - **Automatic USB**:
-  * When docking my laptop (plugging in the TB3 cable), it automatically switches my Karabiner-Elements profile to the one for my Vortex Pok3r mechanical keyboard.
+  * When docking my laptop (plugging in the TB3 cable, aka using the laptop in desktop mode), it automatically switches my Karabiner-Elements profile to the one for my Vortex Pok3r mechanical keyboard.
 It automatically turns off WiFi.
   It automatically switches my audio output devices to my AudioEngine D1.
+  It does the reverse to all these things to switch everything to be tied to my laptop in laptop mode.

 - **[Home Assistant](https://www.home-assistant.io/) Integration**:
   * When logging into the computer, and I'm at home, it will fire off certain